Bulk viscosity in strong and electroweak matter: Theoretical approach

 \end{itemize}

-In pure gauge limit, no quark flavors, we find that $\phi=\phi^{\ast}$ and each of them is taken as an order parameter for the QCD deconfinement phase transition \cite{Ratti:2005jh,Schaefer:2007pw}.
-In order to take into account the thermodynamic behavior, we use a temperature-dependent potential $U(\phi, \phi^{\ast},T)$, Eq. (\ref{LogPloy}).
+In pure gauge limit, i.e., no quark flavors, we find that $\phi=\phi^{\ast}$ and each of them is taken as an order parameter for the QCD deconfinement phase transition \cite{Ratti:2005jh,Schaefer:2007pw}.
+In order to take into account the thermodynamic behavior, we use a temperature--dependent potential $U(\phi, \phi^{\ast},T)$, Eq. (\ref{LogPloy}).
 When comparing the PLSM results with the lattice QCD simulations, $Z(3)$ center symmetry is found similar to that of the pure gauge QCD Lagrangian \cite{Ratti:2005jh,Schaefer:2007pw}.

 As discussed, the mean values of $\braket{\Phi}$ and that of $\braket{\Phi^{\dag}}$ are generated with the quantum numbers of the vacuum with $U(1)_A$ anomaly.
 Also, $\bar{\sigma_3}$ breaks the isospin symmetry SU($2$) \cite{Gasiorowicz:1969kn} and $h_a$, where $H=T_a\, h_a$.
 Accordingly, the diagonal components of the symmetry generators $h_0,\, h_3,\, h_8$ are finite leading to three finite condensates $\bar{\sigma_0},\; \bar{\sigma_3}\; \mbox{and}\; \bar{\sigma_8}$ and $m_u \neq m_d \neq m_s$.
 It would be convenient to convert the condensates by the orthogonal basis transformation from the original basis, $\bar{\sigma}_0$, $\bar{\sigma}_3$, and $\bar{\sigma}_8$ to pure up ($\sigma_u$), down ($\sigma_d$), and strange ($sigma_s$) quark flavor basis, respectively, \bea = \frac{1}{\sqrt{3}}